Novi Report Part 2: Fashion Challenge at the American Sewing Expo

 The theme this year was certainly appropriate for a site so close to Detroit - 12 iconic cars.
 Each designer was able to select one of the unique vehicles (represented by toy versions they could display at their sewing stations in the middle of the vendor floor), then design a fashion-forward garment for the woman who would drive it.

-Posted on Oct 21st, 2010 in sewing, design, Novi, American Sewing Expo, Passion for Fashion competition, Erin Miller
+Posted on in sewing, design, American Sewing Expo, Novi, Passion for Fashion competition, Erin Miller